Harry-Up/Academic-Kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Ph.D. student in Computer Science and Technology at Data Mining Lab, School of Computer Science and Engineering, University of Electronic Science and Technology of China (UESTC).
-I received my Bachelors in Electronic Information Engineering from UESTC and Electronic Information Engineering from University of Glasgow (UoG), during 2013 and 2017.
+I am currently a Ph.D. candidate in Computer Science and Technology at Data Mining Lab, School of Computer Science and Engineering, University of Electronic Science and Technology of China (UESTC).
+I received my Bachelor‘s in Electronic Information Engineering from UESTC and Electronic Information Engineering from University of Glasgow (UoG) in 2017.

-My research interests are about knowledge tranfer in an interpretable manner, including interpretable machine learning, transfer Learning, continual / lifelong learning, few-shot learning, meta-learning and representation learning.
+My research interests include interpretable machine learning, transfer Learning, continual / lifelong learning, few-shot learning, meta-learning and adversarial learning.
 Please feel free to discuss with me.